 Employees may request and use compensatory leave time off in the same manner as other leave requests.
 Compensatory time shall be exhausted before any other type of paid leave can be used.
 Employees shall be permitted to use such time off within a "reasonable period" if use of the compensatory time off does not "unduly disrupt" the operations of the department.
 Department Heads will be responsible for administering the compensatory policy by allowing employees to take accrued compensatory time in a timely manner so that compensatory time will not accrue to excessive levels.
 All compensatory time shall be marked as such on official timesheets, both when it is earned and when it is taken.
-The employee will be responsible for providing an accurate accounting of compensatory time earned and taken, and the Department Head, or their designee, will sign off on all timesheets with compensatory time entries.
+The employee will be responsible for providing an accurate accounting of compensatory time sheets with compensatory time entries.